jsdom/jsdom/Contributing.md

 ## Status

 We're transitioning from an older model based on separate and obsolete "DOM1," "DOM2," and "DOM3" specs, into one based on the modern DOM and HTML living standards.
 Nobody has really set aside the time to do the proper sort of architectural overhaul this transition necessitates, so things might seem a bit strange, but in the meantime we're doing OK with the current structure.

-## Existing Tests

-The DOM, thankfully, has lots of tests already out there.
-Those already included in the repository are of three types:

-* Auto-generated or adapted from older W3C tests.
-* Written by contributors to plug gaps in those tests.
-* Imported from the newer [w3c/web-platform-tests](https://github.com/w3c/web-platform-tests) project.
+You can read more about this in [the lib folder README](https://github.com/tmpvar/jsdom/tree/master/lib).

-## Contributing
+## Contribution Overview

 When contributing, the first question you should ask is: